pssst/pssst/README.md

 ### List

-Returns a list of the users box names.
+Returns a list of all user box names.
 This list is not accessible for other users.

 **Request**
 ```
 GET /1/<username>/list HTTP/1.1
 host: api.pssst.name